8 minutes reading time (1567 words)

 Simple to Use

 The ability to use dual monitors comes with most modern computers, including laptops.
-Though you may have a computer technician initially configure the monitors, continued use is relatively easy.
-The settings for multiple monitors are located with same controls as your individual monitor, requiring no extra software.
+Though you may have a computer technician initially configure the monitors for optimal productivity, continued use is relatively easy.
+The settings for multiple monitors are located with the same controls as your individual monitor, requiring no extra software.

 Additionally, using the monitors is as simple as dragging the application or program from one screen to another.
 Microsoft Windows even remembers which monitor you last used to open a particular program.
 For instance, if you open and drag your email program to your left monitor, the next time that program is opened it defaults to that monitor.